 Blacklegged ticks are most often found in forests, wooded areas, shrubs, tall grass and leaf piles.
 Because tick populations are spreading, it is possible to be bitten outside of these areas.

-Proper tick removal is the key and count on Dentec Safety Specialists’ series of Tick Removal kits to protect against this potentially harmful disease.
+Proper tick removal is the key and you can count on Dentec Safety Specialists’ series of Tick Removal kits to protect against this potentially harmful disease.

 Southern Manitoba and Western Ontario